sambuddhac/MacroEnergy.jl/docs/src/Tutorials/tutorial_1_input_files.md

-# Macro input files
+# MACRO input files

-To configure a Macro case, the user needs to provide a set of input files describing at least the following components:
+To configure a MACRO case, the user needs to provide a set of input files describing at least the following components:
 - **System configuration**
 - **Assets/technologies**
 - **Model settings**

 !!! warning "Remove comments from JSON files"
-    The comments in the JSON files below are only for the user's reference and should be removed before using them as input for a Macro case.
+    The comments in the JSON files below are only for the user's reference and should be removed before using them as input for a MACRO case.

 ## System configuration